civilcode/playbook/guides/practices/pair-programming.md

 For pulling and pushing to Github, we use our CivilCode pairing account \(`civilcode-pairing`\).
 The first time a repo is pulled through the `https` handle, git asks for the username and password.
 By default, the credentials are cached in OSX keychain.

 When committing code, the pair uses the [multiple co-authors](https://help.github.com/articles/creating-a-commit-with-multiple-authors/) feature of GitHub.
-The pairing station has a list of possible co-authors in the `.gitmessage` file.
+The pairing station has a list of possible co-authors in the `~/.gitmessage` file.

+1. Update the ~/.gitmessage file (uncomment/comment co-author lines)

 ### New branch